 Time Material issues 2023.05.11 1.
 The report on GHG inventory and certification schedule planning of the parent company and subsidiaries 2.Report on derivative transactions.
-3. Resolution to pass the Company's consolidated financial statements of Q1 2023.
-4. Resolution to pass the proposal to distribute directors and supervisors' remunerations to each director and supervisor, and the employees' remunerations to each managerial officer.
+3.Resolution to pass the Company's consolidated financial statements of Q1 2023.
+4.Resolution to pass the proposal to distribute directors and supervisors' remunerations to each director and supervisor, and the employees' remunerations to each managerial officer.
 5.Deliberated the proposal of appointment, dismissal and compensations of the managerial officers (corporate governance officer).
 6.Resolution to pass the amendments to the Company's "Information Security Policy."
 7. Approved to add and renew the credit limits of financial institutions upon resolution.
 2023.08.10 1.
-The report on GHG inventory and certification schedule planning of the parent company and subsidiaries 2023.00.10 2.
+The report on GHG inventory and certification schedule planning of the parent company and subsidiaries 2.
 Report on derivative transactions.
-Sustainability Report (2022), Identification and Management of Material Topics, Identification and Communication of Stakeholders, and Risk Management Policy Report.
+3. Sustainability Report (2022), Identification and Management of Material Topics, Identification and Communication of Stakeholders, and Risk Management Policy Report.
 4. Insider trading prevention.
 5. Resolution to pass the Company's consolidated financial statements of the first half of 2023.
 6. Approved to add and renew the credit limits of financial institutions upon resolution.
-2023.11.09 1.
-Dissolution and liquidation of the reinvested subsidiary, GPI USA, INC. 2.
+2023.11.09 1.Dissolution and liquidation of the reinvested subsidiary, GPI USA, INC. 2.
 The report on GHG inventory and certification schedule planning of the parent company and subsidiaries 3.
 The 2022 Sustainability Report has been prepared.
 4.Resolution to pass the Company's consolidated financial statements of Q3 2023.
 5. Approved to add and renew the credit limits of financial institutions upon resolution.
 2023.12.21 1.Resolution to pass 2024 budget of the Company.
 2.Resolution to pass the proposal of 2024 annual audit plan.
-Resolution to amend the Company's internal control system management guidelines (Regulations Governing Salary, Regulations Governing Remuneration to Directors, and Regulations Governing Performance).
+3. Resolution to amend the Company's internal control system management guidelines (Regulations Governing Salary, Regulations Governing Remuneration to Directors, and Regulations Governing Performance).
 4. Passed the motion to amend the Company's internal control system management guidelines and nine major cycles ("Remuneration Committee Organization Rules" and "Compensation Cycle").
 5.Deliberated the proposal of appointment, dismissal and compensations of the managerial officers.
-6.Passed the review of the remuneration of the Company's directors.
-2024.01.16 1.
-The report on 2023 performance evaluation of the Board as a whole, Audit Committee, and Remuneration Committee, and self-evaluation of board members.
+2024.01.16 6.Passed the review of the remuneration of the Company's directors.
+1.The report on 2023 performance evaluation of the Board as a whole, Audit Committee, and Remuneration Committee, 2024.01.10 and self-evaluation of board members.
 2. Report on the implementation of corporate governance, ethical management, and promoting sustainable development in 2023.
-3. The report on GHG inventory and certification schedule planning of the parent company and subsidiaries 4.
-Resolved to approve the proposal of compensations of directors and managerial officers.
-5. Resolved to approve the proposal to cease the operation of the Company's subsidiary, WeKare Co., Ltd. 2024.02.14 6.Resolved to approve the proposal of additional budget for the construction of the Minquan Plant.
+3. The report on GHG inventory and certification schedule planning of the parent company and subsidiaries 4.Resolved to approve the proposal of compensations of directors and managerial officers.
+5.Resolved to approve the proposal to cease the operation of the Company's subsidiary, WeKare Co., Ltd. 6.Resolved to approve the proposal of additional budget for the construction of the Minquan Plant.
 2024.03.14 1.
 The liability insurance for directors and supervisors was underwritten by Insurance Company of North America, Taiwan Branch, and the coverage is USD7,000,000.
 The insurance term is from the noon of March 1, 2024 to noon, March 1, 2025.
 2.Resolved to approve the proposal of 2023 remunerations distributed to employees and directors.
-3. Resolved to approve the Company's financial statements for FY2023.
-4. Resolved to approve the Company's earnings distribution proposal for FY2023.
-5. Resolved to approve the annual review of the effectiveness of the Company's internal control system, and presence of the "Statement of Internal Control System" for 2023.
+3. Resolved to approve the proposal of 2023 remainerations distributed to employees and directors.
+4.Resolved to approve the Company's armings distribution proposal for FY2023.
+5. Resolved to approve the company's earnings distribution proposar for 1 12023. the "Statement of Internal Control System" for 2023.
 6.Resolved to approve the proposal to amend the "Articles of Incorporation."